 For someone accustomed to FDM printers, the Form 1 + was a revelation.
 The quality of the prints can only be described as outstanding to the point that we’re genuinely dreading going back to FDM models.

 The quality of the precision allows finite details on models to be abundantly apparent and not merely a blotched mesh of vaguely resembling filament that is so often the case with FDM.
-Every model we printed came out great with more detail than we are accustomed to seeing for consumer/prosumer 3D prints.
+Every model we printed came out great with more detail than we are accustomed to in consumer/prosumer 3D prints.

 The whole setup, slicing, and print initiation setup was also a pleasure and a world away from the overly complicated procedure usually associated with SLA style 3D printing.
-We did not once encounter any issues or failed prints at all.
+We did not once face any issues or failed prints at all.

 The finishing kit is also excellently designed with brackets to fit the detached build plate while you scrape off the model and an efficient rinse basket.
 The supports were easy enough to remove with a little force; a sure sign they were doing their job during the printing process.